A. Wilson Wages, Esq., Tennessee Board Certified Civil Trial Specialist and Millington personal injury lawyer

 • An honest and experienced attorney can often gauge how much time and expense must go into your case.
 If he feels that he can achieve just compensation for you with a minimal effort, you should expect him to adjust his percentage accordingly.

-What percentage of the settlement or award do you receive?
 In personal injury cases, we receive 33% of the settlement or award, plus reimbursement of any costs that we advance on your behalf.
 In Social Security disability cases, we receive 25% plus costs.
 In Workers Compensation cases, we receive 20% plus costs.

 What kinds of losses might be included in a claim?
 There are three basic types of damages: